 Cold Air Intakes – Why So Popular & Why So Many Companies?

-A cold air intake is quite easy to make, it has no moving parts and no electronics, it is pipe work with an air filter at the end.
+A cold air intake is quite easy to make, it has no moving parts and no electronics.
+It is simply pipe work with an air filter at the end.

 This makes it easy to “design” which means there is a low barrier of entry to new manufacturers.